We Want Eazy: Music video

+Two songs, "Boyz-n-the-Hood" and "Eazy-Duz-It" were used in the opening introduction of the music video.

 Cover

 The cover of both the original and remix versions of the "We Want Eazy" single depicts Eazy-E himself in front of a crowd.
-There is an alternate cover art that would later be parodied with the album cover for Dr. Dre's multi platinum debut album The Chronic and pays homage to the Zig-Zag cigarette rolling paper company which had become very prominent in Hip-Hop culture as it is most commonly used to wrap cannabis to smoke.
+There is an alternate cover art that would later be parodied with the album cover for former N.W.A bandmate Dr. Dre's multi platinum debut album The Chronic and pays homage to the Zig-Zag cigarette rolling paper company which had become very prominent in hip hop culture as it is most commonly used to wrap cannabis to smoke.